 These exercises strengthen your abdominals and glutes.

-A reverse crunch is more effective in training the obliques when compared to a traditional crunch or sit-up, according to a 2006 study published in Physical Therapy, which
+A reverse crunch is more effective in training the obliques when compared to a traditional crunch or sit-up, according to a 2006 study published in Physical Therapy, which pull your hips back, reducing the curve in your spine.
+In the study, the reverse crunch was performed on a 30-degree incline.

 How To: Lie on your back on the floor in a crunch position.
 Hold a kettlebell or heavy object behind your head.
 Slowly roll your hips off of the mat, pressing your lower back down into the ground and squeezing your abs.